johnnyapol/libgdx-udp-extension/README.md

 libgdx-udp-extension
 ====================

-An experimental UDP extension for the LibGDX library.
+An experimental UDP extension for the LibGDX library aimed at doing its job with as little allocations as possible.
 Can easily be ported to other libraries.

 Goals
 ====================
 The goals of this project is to create a simple UDP library that abstracts as much as possible away from the networking part making the developer's life easier and limiting the requirement of the knowledge in the area.
+It makes working with UDP a lot like TCP in the sense.
 This also was designed in mind to limit allocations to conserve memory.

 Dependencies
 ====================